 Providing all our employees with the highest standard of safety and wellbeing is a key priority.
 The high pace and intensity of work in a modern office setting can lead to stress and other well-being issues.
-We therefore invest in human resources systems and tools to ensure that our offices, the working conditions and all our employment approaches, meet best practice.
+We therefore invest in human resources systems and tools to ensure that our offices, working conditions and employment approaches, meet best practices standards.